-Signs are often used for advertising and marketing by companies or organisations.
+Firstly, signs are often used for advertising and marketing by companies or organisations.
 While advertising hoardings may initially present themselves as the obvious solution for companies, there are other signs that can be used for this purpose.
 Other outdoor signage solutions and building wraps are an alternative and successful way to advertise a brand.
 Wide format printing has progressed to a point where large vivid outdoor prints can be put almost anywhere!

-Relatedly, shop signage (both inside and out) can attract business to a company.
-To entice customers from the outside, window displays can be successful at creating curiosity and encouraging customers to venture inside.
+Relatedly, retail signs & shop signs (both inside and out) can attract business to a company.
+Also, to entice customers from the outside, window displays can be successful at creating curiosity and encouraging customers to venture inside.
 Business signs let people know they’re in the right place.
 More importantly, if the sign maker has put quality of production centre in their thinking, business signage can create a great first impression of your business before a single door has been opened or greeting made.

-Quite simply, signage is often designed to help individuals recognise or identify a place or brand.
+Quite simply, signs are often designed to help individuals recognise or identify a place or brand.
 For instance, signs help us to identify which restroom to use.
 In terms of brand identity, Coca-Cola and Starbucks have become instantly over the years, and recognisable high street signs as part of their marketing strategy.
 Chains and franchises will use similar shop fronts to build brand recognition throughout their locations.

-Directional signage is necessary for vast locations such as shopping malls, hospitals and corporations.
-With these signs, visitors or customers are less likely to get lost which helps to avoid a situation that could reflect badly on the business.
+Directional signs are necessary for vast locations such as shopping malls, hospitals and corporations.
+With these building signs, visitors or customers are less likely to get lost which helps to avoid a situation that could reflect badly on the business.
 Directional signage can also be useful for large scale outdoor events such as festivals or places where there are multiple buildings or entrances.

 Health and safety signage is one of the main means of communicating health and safety information.
 They can be found in places such as workplaces, nurseries, schools and offices.
 Signs provide information and warnings about hazards or threats which are essential to safety.

-Here at Octink we have unrivalled experience of producing signage for companies and organisations.
-Past projects include Olympic rings for London 2012, architectural signage in Soho and corporate signage at London Ambulance’s HQ.
-Further to this we design and produce bespoke signage solutions, advertising hoardings and building wraps.
-Contact us today to discover more about our diverse range of signage solutions.
+Here at Octink we have unrivalled experience of producing all kinds of signage work for companies and organisations.
+Past projects include Olympic rings for London 2012, building signage in Soho and corporate sign branding at London Ambulance’s HQ.
+Further to this we are experts in sign design and produce bespoke signage solutions, advertising hoardings and building wraps.
+Finally, please Contact us today to discover more about our diverse range of signage solutions.

 by Octink in Latest News